Mehul1604/A-shell-in-c/README.md

 This is a header file that includes all the required headers for the rest of the files
 - - -
 - ### main.c
 This file contains the main code that implements functions from all other files.
 This file is responsible for printing the prompt of the shell after getting username and hostname of the system.
-All the signal handling functions are declared in this file as well as any fork() and execvp() calls.
-The signal handler for handling SIGCHLD and SIGINT signals from child processes is declared in this file.

 ##### Additional info
 - All paths containing the home directory path as their subset have it replaced by ~(tilda).